IgniteUI/indigo-design-docfx/en/components/column-chart.md

 ## Styling

 First and foremost, the Column Chart lets you change the color of the series.
-It is recommended to change it only for another color of the palette we have defined for data visualizations with nuances named series.1, series.2 and so on till series.10.
+It is recommended to use only colors from the palette for data visualizations with nuances named series.1, series.2 and so on till series.10.
 You may also change the colors of the vertical and horizontal axis, the gridlines, as well as the chart area background and border colors.
 Titles, labels, annotation values etc. are also customizable via the available text styles in the **Indigo.Design System**.

 <img class="responsive-img" src="../images/column_chart_styling.png" srcset="../images/column_chart_styling@2x.png 2x" />